3D Terrain Modeling for Professionals

 Landshape aims to achieve three user experience goals:

-1. Easy — means as intuitive as Sketchup itself, letting you focus on expressing your design intent, not micromanaging the software in between.
+1. Easy — As intuitive as Sketchup itself, letting you focus on expressing your design intent, not on micromanaging the software in between.

-2. Accurate — means offering precision just where you need it, with full localised control of feature sharpness, smoothness, and transitions.
+2. Accurate — Offering precision just where you need it, with full localised control of feature sharpness, smoothness, and transitions.

-3. Fast — means inviting you to explore rapid realtime workflows on terrains with millions of faces.
+3. Fast — Inviting you to explore rapid realtime workflows on terrains with millions of faces.

 • To be the first to know more about Landshape, simply sign up above for the newsletter.